 Bias Based Discrimination

-The current COVID-19 outbreak has provoked cognitive bias and discriminatory behaviors against people of certain ethnic backgrounds as well as anyone perceived to have been in contact with the virus.
-We know that the virus is not a respecter of race, ethnicity, national origin, religion, gender, sexual orientation, age, or physical ability.
+The current COVID-19 outbreak has provoked cognitive bias and discriminatory behaviors against people of certain ethnic backgrounds as well as anyone perceived to have been in contact with the virus or who has not received the vaccination.
+We know that the virus does not differentiate according to race, ethnicity, national origin, religion, gender, sexual orientation, age, or physical ability.